-Accidents that lead to long-lasting or life-changing injuries can have a massive impact on you and your loved ones.
-Serious injuries that require ongoing treatment, long hospital stays or stop you from working can be both time-consuming and costly.
-If the accident you were injured in was caused by someone else’s negligence, you may wish to claim compensation for your suffering.
-This article about serious injury claims will explain how the claims process works and the types of scenarios that could allow you to take action.
+A serious injury can have a massive impact on you and your loved ones.
+Injuries that require ongoing treatment, long hospital stays or stop you from working can be both time-consuming and costly.
+If you have suffered a serious injury because of someone else’s negligence, whether in a road accident, at work, or something else, you could claim compensation by filing a serious injury claim against the responsible party.

 We believe it’s easier to take on a serious injury claim with specialist support.
 For that reason, we offer a free initial consultation so that you can discuss your options.
-There’s no obligation to claim with a personal injury solicitor from our panel but if your claim is strong enough, one might offer to represent you on a No Win, No Fee basis.
-As a result, you won’t be asked to pay any legal fees unless compensation is paid.
+There’s no obligation to claim with a personal injury solicitor from our panel but if your claim is strong enough, one might offer to take you on as a client on a No Win, No Fee basis.

-Our panel of solicitors has decades of experience in handling personal injury claims.
-If you ask a personal injury solicitor to help you to claim compensation for a serious injury, they’ll first want to check whether:
+If you ask a personal injury solicitor to help you claim for a serious injury, they’ll first want to check whether:

 - The defendant in your case owed you a duty of care; and